 Now I know you’ve probably done the diet thing and made yourself nuts over the whole idea of overeating ‘cause you thought the answer was to just ban all the baddies and keep anything tasty out of your house, but the minute you make something seem forbidden, you’ll only crave it so much more.
-Your cravings have a way of leading you ’round by the nose, and before you know it, you’re standing in the supermarket line wearing a pair of dark glasses, trying desperately to avoid people’s nasty looks as you hide your ice cream and chips under a huge pile of kale.
+If you’ve got food and comfort linked up in your brain and you’re going through tough times, your cravings for your favorite comfort foods will tie you in knots.
+They have a way of leading you ’round by the nose, and before you know it, you’re standing in the supermarket line wearing a pair of dark glasses, trying desperately to avoid people’s nasty looks as you hide your ice cream and chips under a huge pile of kale.

 Warning bells: Listen to your body’s cries for help!

-I don’t play those games with myself anymore and I wouldn’t encourage you to either.
+I used to do that a lot.
+But I don’t play those games with myself anymore and I wouldn’t encourage you to either.
 Now I realize that during the times when I do overeat, it’s like a cry for help.
-So I respond by finding out what specifically I need to nurture myself and I do what I must to give myself that love.
+So I respond by finding out what specifically I need to do to nurture myself and I do what I must to give myself that love.